 Mount Holyoke’s liberal arts curriculum seeks to develop in each student an awareness and understanding of the need for physical activity.
 Riding is one of the many offerings in the Department of Physical Education and Athletics.
-Classes meet twice weekly to earn two physical education units toward the six required for graduation.
+Classes meet once or twice weekly to earn physical education units toward the required amount for graduation.

 Mount Holyoke offers riding to students of all levels of experience.
 The beginner classes assume no prior riding experience.
 The advanced riding classes cover basic dressage - the foundation of good flatwork - and increasingly difficult jumping skills.
-Classes that focus strictly on dressage, including test riding, are also offered.
+A variety of intermediate levels are offered as well.
+Classes that focus strictly on dressage, including test riding, and Western style classes are also offered.

 For those with no prior formal riding instruction.
 Students learn safety procedures in handling, grooming, and tacking up.
-They learn to control the horse at the walk, trot, and canter, and develop a half-seat position for jumping low cross-rails.
+They learn to control the horse at the walk and trot/jog, and are introduced to the canter/lope.

-For riders capable of controlling a horse at the walk, trot, and canter and over very low jumps.
-Students learn improved control of the horse on the flat and over low jumps.
+For riders capable of controlling a horse at the walk, trot, and canter and with the competence level to start work over very low jumps.
+Students learn improved control of the horse on the flat and will be introduced to the proper jumping technique.
 Focus on the rider includes developing a stable position and balance.

 For riders capable of riding on the flat and over two-foot jumps while maintaining control over the horse.
 Students work to improve effective use of the aids to influence the horse and continue to develop a secure position and balance.